aptech/docs/docs/CR-indnv.rst

 ----------------
 .. function:: indnv(what, where)

-    :param what:
+    :param what: contains the values to be found in vector *where*
-    :type what: Nx1 numeric vector which contains the values to be found in vector  where
+    :type what: Nx1 numeric vector

-    :param where:
+    :param where: searched for matches to the values in *what*
-    :type where: Mx1 numeric vector to be searched for matches to the values in  what
+    :type where: Mx1 numeric vector

-    :returns: z (*Nx1 vector of integers*), the indices of the corresponding elements of  what in  where.
+    :returns: z (*Nx1 vector of integers*), the indices of the corresponding elements of *what* in *where*.

 Remarks
 -------

-If no matches are found for any of the elements in what, then those elements in the returned vector are set to the GAUSS missing value code.
+If no matches are found for any of the elements in *what*, then those elements in the returned vector are set to the GAUSS missing value code.

-If there are duplicate elements in where, the index of the first match will be returned.
+If there are duplicate elements in *where*, the index of the first match will be returned.